At a Glance

 Step 8: Look Into Refinancing

 Another way to pay off debt when you’re on a budget is to explore refinancing your loans.
 When you refinance, you’re having another company pay off your loan.
 They then offer you a new loan, hopefully at a lower interest rate.
-You can refinance student loans, car loans, and home loans.
+You can refinance home loans, student loans and car loans.

 In the best-case scenario, refinancing can save you money over the life of your loan.
 You can lower your interest rate, payment amounts, and adjust your repayment terms.
 Be sure to do the math, though.
 Refinancing involves a lot of fees and paperwork.
 You may end up shuffling your debt around-or paying more in fees than the cost of maintaining your original loan.

 Step 9: Increase Your Income

 Boosting your earnings isn’t easy, but it’s possible.
 Consider picking up extra hours at work, asking for a raise, or starting a side gig.

 You might also consider selling items you no longer use-or gifts you’ve never opened.
 You can sell items online or through a local thrift store or consignment shop.
 Be sure to apply any of this extra money toward your debt.

 The most important part of paying off debt, even on a budget, is staying motivated.
 Getting debt-free is a marathon, not a sprint.
 Don’t burn out before the finish line.